mkaminsky11/harvard-p2/README.md

 #P2 for Dynamic Web Applications#

  This is the P2 assignment, which is an XKCD password generator.
 That's about it.
-The live website is <a href="https://codeyourcloud.com/harvard/harvard-p2/">here</a>.

 ####Goals####